 2. Convenience is King

-- Location: Smartphones double as walking GPS’s and Google can personalize search results based on a user’s current location
+- Location: Smartphones double as walking GPS, and Google can personalize search results based on a user’s current location

 - Opportunity: Most people have their phones with them at all times, which was not the case with laptops, and certainly not with desktops

-For the average American in 2012, an 8-5 work schedule would preclude them from researching plumbers within that time frame.
-While some might have carried laptops along with them, the opportunity to use it would be few and far between.
-Today, in 2018, smartphones are on the average American’s person at all times.
-Lunch break, browse the net.
-Step out for some air, browse the net.
-This seismic shift in research opportunity cannot be overstated.
+For the average American in 2012, and 8-5 work schedule would preclude them from researching plumbers within that time frame.
+While some might have carried laptops along with them, the opportunity to use them would be few and far between.

 3. An Expansive Selection